Delhi violence: Ishrat Jahan alleges assault, harassment in jail, asks for a transfer

 “File a detailed report about the steps taken to allay her apprehension and her fear,” the court said, according to the news agency.
 “Take immediate steps.
 I don’t want to hear that the accused was further harassed by her inmates or anybody else because she complained.
 I do not want to hear that the present accused is harmed in any way.”

-Advocate Pradeep Teotia, representing Jahan, informed the court that Jahan had been assaulted in the past.
+Advocate Pradeep Teotia, representing Jahan, informed the court that Jahan had been assaulted in the past as well.
 He said that one of the inmates had once badly beaten her up.
 After the incident, a complaint was filed with the deputy superintendent, and that inmate was moved to another jail.

 Teotia said two women in her cell assaulted her when she was offering her morning prayers on Tuesday, as they objected to it.
 The counsel claimed that they “started abusing and beating her”.
 The former Congress councillor also submitted that she had a medical condition for which she was not taken to a hospital and no tests were done.

-Jahan also said that she has faced harassment at the prison for the past four months, and had requested for a transfer to Tihar jail.
+Jahan said she has been harassed at the prison for the past four months, and had requested a transfer to Tihar jail.
 However, this request was rejected due to the coronavirus pandemic.

 She said that despite the court’s intervention on Tuesday, one of the inmates had threatened her with assault again.
 “I called the staff and told them I was being threatened again and they said they can not plaster her face with tape,” she said during her submission via videoconferencing on Wednesday, reported The Quint.